 So when I wake up at night – Daddy and Mummy often spend hours having the ‘is she teething’ discussion.
 And then they wonder why they’re tired in the morning!
-I don’t mind though as it always means I end up getting a spoonful of delicious sweet pink stuff ‘just in case’.
+Idiots!

-Therefore, in the hope we’ll be so full up we will sleep all night long, they feed us loads all day, before bedtime, during bedtime, do a ‘dream feed’ (which is a bit like someone sticking a sandwich in your face when you are having a nap).
+Therefore, in the hope we’ll be SO full up we will sleep all night long, they feed us loads all day, before bedtime, during bedtime, do a ‘dream feed’ (which is a bit like someone sticking a sandwich in your face when you are having a nap – awful).

 And the only people who can provide company or a slither of entertainment during the twilight hours are our grown ups.